wilsonism/geo509/syllabus.md

 ### Technology demonstration.

-During the first few weeks of the semester, student pairs will sign-up for, prepare, and lead a technology demonstration during, or immediately following, the completion of their site analyses.
-In preparation, students will review the assigned technology and prepare a 10-minute overview and demonstration during studio.
-A typed, one page (single-spaced) review should answer the following questions (1 per student pair): (1) What are the specific system requirements for this technology?
-(2) What are the specific capabilities of this technology?
-(3) What is the brief history of this technology’s development and use?
-Students should print this review and bring it to studio on the day of the scheduled demonstration.
+During the first few weeks of the semester, each student will sign-up for, prepare, and perform a technology demonstration during, or immediately following, the completion of their site analyses.
+This demonstration will require that the student show the instructor an ability to download spatial data, perform a tabular join with Census data, and visualize this joined data using an appropriate symbology.

 ### Midterm review.